Skip to the content

 QUALIFIED CHARITABLE DISTRIBUTION / QCD

 McDermott said, “Another option for tax-free giving is available to retired folks who designate the Chester County Food Bank as the recipient of the Required Minimum Distribution (RMD) from retirement accounts or IRAs each year.
-As you may remember, when you reach the age of 70 1/2, the IRS requires a withdrawal of a portion of your retirement account each year, whether or not you need it for living expenses.
-The RMD is considered taxable income.
-To avoid reporting the RMD as taxable income, a wise and generous idea is to designate these withdrawals (or a portion of them) directly to the CCFB.
-The amount becomes a Qualified Charitable Distribution, a mutually rewarding strategy for giving.
+The IRS requires a withdrawal of a portion of your retirement account each year, whether or not you need it for living expenses.

 To find the right provisions for your tax situation, please contact your financial representative or tax attorney.